-Above: Images on the Internet purporting to be hacked from celebrity iCloud storage accounts.
-Montage credit: Oscopic.
+Above: An image from the Internet purporting to be hacked from a celebrity iCloud storage account.
+Credit: Scandalplanet.com

 One current trend in photos-of-interest on the World Wide Web is images that purport to have been hacked from a celebrity's iCloud storage of personal digital photo-snaps.
 Photos of a famous person (often an actress) naked have been a perennial novel interest for some since at least Lillian Gish-era Hollywood (circa.
 1910-30).